New feature in a B2C product

 My role in Acquisition

-My role in the the Acquisition team is to reduce drop-off across the onboarding funnel which would increase the number of loan/card applicants, thereby adding to the revenue.
+My role in the the Acquisition team is to acquire new users to apply for a loan or credit card and reduce drop-off across the onboarding funnel, thereby increasing the revenue of the company.

 Problem Statement